chrisdone-archive/cron-daemon/README.md

    --stderr /tmp/foo.stderr.log \
    -e PORT=2018 \ # optional, to pass environment variables
    --pwd /opt/foo \
-   -- some arguments for foo # optional
+   -- some arguments # optional
 ```

 The program will be started after one minute.
 Every minute, cron will